-EEA Citizens and their families already living in the UK before 31 December 2020 must apply for the EU settlement scheme and obtain Settled or Pre-Settled Status before 30 June 2021 to make sure they can continue living lawfully in the UK.
+EEA Citizens and their families already living in the UK before 31 December 2020 should have applied for the EU settlement scheme and obtain Settled or Pre-Settled Status before 30 June 2021 to make sure they can continue living lawfully in the UK.

-The free movement of EEA citizens will end on 31 December 2020.
-This means that EEA citizens coming to live in the UK after that date will need to satisfy new immigration rules.
+The free movement of EEA citizens ended on 31 December 2020.
+This means that EEA citizens coming to the UK for the first time after that date will need to satisfy new immigration rules.
 The EEA includes Norway, Liechtenstein and Iceland.

 If you have lived in the UK continuously for 5 years, you will be given Settled Status or Indefinite Leave to Remain.
 You can live permanently in the UK.

-Family members who are not EEA Citizens must also apply for Settled and Pre-Settled Status.
+Family members living here before December 2020, who are not EEA Citizens, must also apply for Settled and Pre-Settled Status.

 If you have a Permanent Residence Card you will still need to apply.